atharvParlikar/equation-solver/README.md

 imagine this is an axiom (A + B)^2 = A^2 + 2AB + B^2
 now whenever eq will see an expression like this it will convert it to the expanded form

-# TODO:
-1. solve for x in degree 1 equations add or substract.

-    - example: 1 + x = 3; so x = 3 - 1 = 2